By Glenn Baja

 - Painted surface for increased durability and corrosion protection

 - Textured wide handle helps ensure a comfortable, secure grip; hold with one hand or two

 - Weighs 25 pounds; backed by an AmazonBasics limited one-year warranty

-- HIGH-QUALITY CAST IRON WITH VINYL COATED FINISH: Durable cast iron encased with color-coded vinyl to prevent corrosion, increase durability, reduce noise, protect flooring & enhance appearance
+- DURABLE VINYL COATED FINISH: Encased with vinyl to prevent corrosion, increase durability, reduce noise, protect flooring & enhance appearance

-- WIDE, SMOOTH HANDLE: Smooth, high-quality slightly textured handle provides a comfortable & secure grip for high reps, makes chalk unnecessary for both men & women
+- WIDE, SMOOTH HANDLE: Smooth, high-quality slightly textured handle provides a comfortable & secure grip for high reps, makes chalk no longer necessary

 - FLAT BOTTOM FOR STABILITY: Enable upright storage, ideal for renegade rows, handstands, mounted pistol squats & other exercises requiring a kettlebell with a flat bottom

-- IDEAL FOR ANY AGE OR GENDER: The wide range of weights is ideal for anyone wanting to improve fitness.
+- IDEAL FOR ANY AGE OR GENDER: Wide range of weights ideal for anyone wanting to improve fitness.
 Used for swings, deadlifts, squats, get-ups & snatches to work out many muscle groups and body parts including biceps, shoulders, legs, & more

 3 Exercises To Improve Posture